 508 South Church Street, Mount Pleasant, Pa.
 15666

-To show the actual physical functioning of various organs and body parts, nuclear medicine has proven to be most valuable.
+- To show the actual physical functioning of various organs and body parts, nuclear medicine has proven to be most valuable.
 The patient is given a substance labeled with a radioactive "tracer" so the imaging device, usually a gamma camera, detects the radiation emission by the tracer in the body.
-This emission is dispayed as the image.
-Excela's dual head gamma caneras allow for quicker scanning and greater patient comfort.
+This emission is displayed as the image.
+Excela's dual head gamma cameras allow for quicker scanning and greater patient comfort.

 - Standard Electrocardiogram (EKG).
 These results are available immediately system-wide by remote access.